Amourspirit/python_ooo_dev_tools/docs/odev/part3/chapter12.rst

 The document is made visible on-screen by calling :py:meth:`.GUI.set_visible`, and the application view is resized so all the drawing (or slide) is visible inside the window.
 :py:meth:`.GUI.zoom` can be passed different :py:class:`.GUI.ZoomEnum` values for showing, ``ZoomEnum.PAGE_WIDTH``, the entire width of the page, ``ZoomEnum.ENTIRE_PAGE``, the entire page, ``ZoomEnum.OPTIMAL``. an optimal view that zooms in so all the 'data' on the page is visible without the empty space around it.
-Alternatively, ``ZoomEnum.BY_VALUE`` with an interger value allows the user to supply a zooming percentage.
+Alternatively, ``ZoomEnum.BY_VALUE`` with an integer value allows the user to supply a zooming percentage.
 :abbreviation:`eg:` ``Draw.zoom(view=GUI.ZoomEnum.BY_VALUE, value=75)``

 These two methods are defined using :py:meth:`.Lo.dispatch_cmd`, which was introduced at the end of :ref:`ch04`.